The first regions to become a part of unified Italy in 1858 were Savoy Sardinia followed by the Northern states.

 1848 – 1870

-How was northern Italy unified?
+How did Italy unified?

-The northern Italian states held elections in 1859 and 1860 and voted to join the Kingdom of Piedmont-Sardinia, a major step towards unification, while Piedmont-Sardinia ceded Savoy and Nice to France.
+The Franco-Austrian War of 1859 was the agent that began the physical process of Italian unification. … The northern Italian states held elections in 1859 and 1860 and voted to join the Kingdom of Piedmont-Sardinia, a major step towards unification, while Piedmont-Sardinia ceded Savoy and Nice to France.

 What were the first and last regions to join unified Italy?